History of Michigan in Timeline

 In 2007, Bank of America announced it would commit $25 billion to community development in Michigan following its acquisition of LaSalle Bank in Troy.

-In 2008, Michigan placed third in a site selection survey among the states for luring new business, based on capital investment and new job creation per one million population.
+In 2008, Michigan placed third in a site selection survey among the states for luring new business, measuring capital investment and new job creation per one million population.

 2008: Public Act 295

-In 2008, Public Act 295 was enacted, requiring utility companies to generate at least 10% of their energy from renewable sources by 2015.
+In 2008, Public Act 295 mandated that utility companies generate at least 10% of their energy from renewable sources by 2015.

 2008: Economic Crisis Impact on Auto Industry

-August 2009: Federal Grants for Electric Vehicle Technologies
+August 2009: Federal Grants for Electric Vehicle Technology

 From 2009 to 2019, over 200 private schools in Michigan closed, partly due to competition from charter schools.